China · tool

 Zhajiangmian (炸酱面)

-Thick wheat noodles topped with a savory, fermented soybean paste sauce, often mixed with diced pork and cucumber.
-It's a hearty, comforting staple that's surprisingly complex.
+Noodles topped with a savory, fermented soybean paste sauce, mixed with diced pork and assorted fresh vegetables, this is a hearty and comforting Beijing staple.

 Jianbing (煎饼)